 Vitoria’s appeal also lies in its proximity to many attractions, all within an hour’s drive away.
 The Rioja wine region, south of Vitoria, is known worldwide for its local wineries.
 From Vitoria, we drove through a winding road across the Sierra de Cantabria, and down to the valley of Rioja.

 The 360-degree view of the imposing Cantabrian mountains behind us, and the vast valley that seemed to stretch endlessly before us was just stunning!
-We visited the Izadi winery in Elciego, which was owned and run by Lalo Anton, a second-generation wine entrepreneur.
+We visited the Izadi winery in Elciego, which is owned and run by Lalo Anton, a second-generation wine entrepreneur.
 I found out that Izadi sourced its wine from small vineyards in Villabuena, and has steadily grown its market among the Rioja wineries.
 We visited its hillside bodega, which was undergoing major renovation to cater to the growing demand for authentic winery tours.
 Later, we stopped for coffee and tortilla de patatas in Laguardia, a lovely medieval hamlet perched on a hill with traditional bodegas.

 Barely an hour outside of town, one can reach the Basque coast with the beaches expectedly packed in the summer with surfers and beachlovers.
 We drove up one Sunday to the coast of Zumaia where the beach landscape was made more interesting by the cliff formations that dropped to certain parts of the shoreline.
 The unique rock formation, called flysch, was a result of sedimentation of thin layers of silt and sandstone, formed millions of years ago.
 On the kilometer stretch of Itzurun beach, there must have been hundreds of people, many basking under the sun, while some were swimming in the 20 degree water!
 The water was too cold for me, and the beach was the most crowded I’ve been to.
 Try walking four steps from your towel and you’re right on the next person’s beach mat!
 No one minded though, as everyone was too busy enjoying the sun and hot weather.